 Section 1.
-These bylaws This Governance Charter may be amended when necessary by the approval of both the Board of Directors and the General Membership after review by the Board of Directors and the Governance Workgroup.
+This Governance Charter may be amended when necessary by the approval of the General Membership after review by the Board of Directors and the Governance Workgroup.
 The topic and general substance of any proposed amendment must be provided to the Secretary at least 10 days in advance of any meeting at which the amendment will be considered.

 Section 2.
-The General Membership shall review these Bylaws this Governance Charter at least annually and shall be encouraged to make any necessary updates at that time.
+The General Membership shall review these this Governance Charter at least annually and shall be encouraged to make any necessary updates at that time.